Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke-state preparation : Results and Discussion

-The characteristic time dependencies of optimal control fields $B(t)$ that enable the realization of Dicke and $W$ states are illustrated in Fig.~\ref{fig:TimeDepCtrl}.
-The examples shown correspond to the $W$ states $|W_6\rangle$,$|W_7\rangle$ and Dicke states $|D^4_2\rangle$,$|D^5_4\rangle$; their respective state-preparation times are all in the range between $2.9\:J^{-1}$ and $6.1\:J^{-1}$.
-What can also be inferred from this plot is that the field strengths at all times $0\leq t\leq T_{\textrm{min}}$ indeed belong to the adopted maximal range $[-4\pi,4\pi]$ of values.
-The fact that some of those fields reach values very close to the bounds of the adopted range underscores the importance of including the penalty terms in the generalized figure of merit [cf. Eq.~\eqref{FOM_def}] that we utilize in this problem.
+The characteristic time dependencies of optimal control fields $B_{\textrm{opt}}(t)$ that enable the realization of Dicke and $W$ states in the system under consideration are illustrated in Fig.~\ref{fig:TimeDepCtrl}.
+The examples shown correspond to the $W$ states $|W_6\rangle$,$|W_7\rangle$ and Dicke states $|D^4_2\rangle$,$|D^5_4\rangle$; their corresponding state-preparation times are all in the range between $2.9\:J^{-1}$ and $6.1\:J^{-1}$.
+What is evident from Fig.~\ref{fig:TimeDepCtrl} is that the obtained optimal control fields are varying rapidly with time.
+It can also be inferred from this plot is that the control-field strengths (expressed in units of $J$) $B_{\rm opt}(t)/J$ at all times $0\leq t\leq T_{\textrm{min}}$ do not closely approach the upper- and lower bounds of the adopted range $[-4\pi,4\pi]$ of values; this underscores the importance of including the penalty terms in the generalized figure of merit ${\mathcal C}$ [cf. Eq.~\eqref{FOM_def}] that we utilize in this problem and {\em a posteriori} corroborates the fact that we adopted a sufficiently large range of values of $B(t)/J$.

 Regarding the practical feasibility of implementing rapidly varying control fields, such as those shown in Fig.~\ref{fig:TimeDepCtrl}, a comment is in order here.
-In present-day solid-state QC systems (based on superconducting- or spin qubits) operating in the microwave regime~\cite{Hansen+:21,George+:25}, shaped control pulses are typically obtained using arbitrary waveform generators (AWGs); they are currently available with subnanosecond time resolutions.
-While in the conventional approach to control-pulse synthesis AWGs only generate a baseband signal and a sought-after pulse is obtained through an upconversion to microwave frequencies by mixing with a carrier, the very high sampling rates of AWGs ($\sim$100 gigasamples per second) now allow direct digital synthesis of microwave pulses, obviating the need for additional microwave generators.
+In present-day solid-state QC systems (based on superconducting- or spin qubits) operating in the microwave regime~\cite{Hansen+:21,George+:25}, shaped control pulses are typically obtained using AWGs); such devices are presently available with the clock jitter of $50$ ps and sub-nanosecond time resolutions.
+While in the conventional approach to control-pulse synthesis AWGs only generate a baseband signal and a sought-after pulse is obtained through an upconversion to microwave frequencies by mixing with a carrier, the very high currently achievable sampling rates of AWGs [exceeding $100$ gigasamples per second (GSa/s)] combined with analog bandwidths in the tens of GHz (indicating the frequency content that an AWG can reproduce accurately, i.e., without distortions) already allow direct digital synthesis of microwave pulses.
+This obviates the need for additional microwave generators even in situations where precise waveform shaping is required, i.e., for generating complex custom waveforms.